Post-Training Augmentation Invariance: Background

 \section{Background}

 We recall all standard definitions from optimal transport (Wasserstein distances, couplings, product measures, sliced Wasserstein distances) in Appendix~\ref{BackgroundAppendix}.
-Here, we introduce only the two constructions that are essential for defining our loss functions: Wasserstein correlation (Section~\ref{WassersteinCorrelation}) and the generalized $L^p$ metric for Markov-Wasserstein kernels (Section~\ref{Markov-WassersteinKernels}).
+Here, we introduce only the two constructions that are essential for defining our loss functions: the generalized $L^p$ metric for Markov-Wasserstein kernels (Section~\ref{Markov-WassersteinKernels}) and Wasserstein correlation (Section~\ref{WassersteinCorrelation}).
 Readers interested primarily in the practical aspects of this work can skip directly to Section~\ref{AnchoredMSE} for a self-contained presentation of our main loss function without reference to optimal transport machinery.